PACE-challenge/pacechallenge.org/2026/format.md

 ### Your favorite parameter is missing?

-We strongly invite participants to propose additional parameters via [Zulip](https://pacechallenge.zulipchat.com/join/l3eavdfbytkcjiypecpzetuw/)!
+We strongly encourage participants to propose additional parameters via [Zulip](https://pacechallenge.zulipchat.com/join/l3eavdfbytkcjiypecpzetuw/)!
 Each proposal should reference a publically available solver.